eigs/EVSL/README.md

 -----------------------------------------------------------------------

-**Library**: To build the EVSL library on Unix-like operating system, such as Linux and macOS, the simplies way is to run, in the sub-directory `EVSL_1.1.1`,
+**Library**: To build the EVSL library on Unix-like operating system, such as Linux and macOS, the simplest way is to run, in the sub-directory `EVSL_1.1.1`,
 ```
 ./configure
 ```